Compare ISO 13485:2016 to ISO 13485:2003

 7.2 Customer-related processes

-Several new terms in regards to communicating with regulatory authorities relating to product information, customer feedback, and advisory notes.
+Several new terms in regard to communicating with regulatory authorities relating to product information, customer feedback, and advisory notes.

 7.3 Design and Development